rust-lang/reference/src/items/functions.md

 of an extern function will cause the process to abort.
 In LLVM, this is implemented by executing an illegal instruction.

-## Function attributes
+## Attributes on functions

-Inner [attributes] on the function's block apply to the function item as a whole.
+Functions allow for [outer attributes][attributes] and for [inner attributes][attributes] where inner attributes are allowed on its [block].

-For example, this function will only be available while running tests.
+For example of an inner attribute on a function, this function will only be available while running tests.

 ```
 fn test_only() {